pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 the basic political system and the specific institutional mechanisms of all aspects of national governance, covering state organs, political party organizations and various political subjects.
 In this large system, the Chinese Communist Party is in a dominant position.
-The Communist Party of China is the ruling party, and the Party leads state and social affairs through the system of people's congresses.
+The CCP is the ruling party, and the Party leads state and social affairs through the system of people's congresses.
 The Party leads, supports and guarantees that the people are masters of their own country, mobilizes and organizes the masses of the people to manage state and social affairs and economic and cultural undertakings in accordance with the law.
 The Party leads